-Services that are covered for you What you must pay when you get these services In-home Support Services Members enrolled in Imperial Health Plan are automatically eligible for in-home Services at no additional cost.
-In-home Service hours vary on plans.
-The in-home benefit assists members with transportation, grocery shopping, medication pickup, doctor's appointments, technical guidance, care gap reminders, light house help, light exercise, and other covered activities.
-Call Member Services for more information at 1-800- 838-8271 October 1 - March 31: Monday - Sunday, from 6:00 am PST - 8:00 pm PST April 1 - September 30: Monday - Friday, from 6:00 am PST - 8:00 pm PST to get started.
-You pay a \$0 copay for up to 48 hours per year of covered in-home support services.
-Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+What you must pay when Services that are covered for you you get these services In-home Support Services Members enrolled in Imperial Health Plan are automatically You pay a \$0 copay for up eligible for in-home Services at no additional cost.
+In-home to 48 hours per year of covered in-home support Service hours vary on plans.
+The in-home benefit assists members with transportation, grocery shopping, medication services. pickup, doctor's appointments, technical guidance, care gap reminders, light house help, light exercise, and other covered activities.
+Call Member Services for more information at 1-800-838-8271 October 1 - March 31: Monday - Sunday, from 6:00 am PST - 8:00 pm PST April 1 - September 30: Monday - Friday, from 6:00 am PST - 8:00 pm PST to get started.

+Inpatient hospital care

+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.

-During days 1-90 of a covered hospital stay, your covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Use of appliances, such as wheelchairs Operating and recovery room costs You pay a copay for each benefit period as follows: \$0 per day for days 1 through 60 \$400 per day for days 61 through 90 \$800 per day for lifetime reserve days
+During days 1-90 of a covered hospital stay, your covered services include but are not limited to:

+- Semi-private room (or a private room if medically necessary)

+- Meals including special diets

+- Regular nursing services

+- Costs of special care units (such as intensive care or coronary care units)

+- Drugs and medications

+- Lab tests

+- X-rays and other radiology services

+- Necessary surgical and medical supplies

+- Use of appliances, such as wheelchairs

+- Operating and recovery room costs

+- Physical, occupational, and speech language therapy

+- Inpatient substance abuse services

+You pay a copay for each benefit period as follows:

+- \$0 copay per day for days 1 through 60 - \$389 copay per day for days 61 through 90